 A vital aspect of treating a dog with chronic renal disease is managing their diet to reduce the progression of tissue damage.
 The reason nu

 In fact, treating dogs with chronic renal disease typically has four goals: Control the amount of waste products in blood, create more balance between the fluid and minerals, sustain adequate nutrition, and modify or slow the progression of the disease.
 Paying attention to your dog’s diet can help achieve all of these goals.

 If your dog is diagnosed with kidney disease, your vet will help you pick out the best dog food and nutrition for your pet.
 You want something with low protein, phosphorus, and sodium but high water and omega-3 fatty acids.

 Most often, your vet will recommend a commercially available food specifically made for dogs that suffer from kidney disease.
 These foods will taste yummy to your dog but target their health needs.
 While feeding your dog this new diet, remember to provide a lot of water throughout the day too.

 What You Need to Change

-Once your dog has been diagnosed with kidney disease, you need to change your dog’s diet immediately.
-You especially need to focus on the water, protein, phosphorus, sodium, and omega-3 fatty acid contents in your dog’s diet.
+Once your dog has been diagnosed with kidney disease, you need to change their diet immediately.
+You especially need to focus on the water, protein, phosphorus, sodium, and omega-3 fatty acid contents in your dog’s food.